 Do you do your grocery shopping online?

+Ordering groceries online is convenient and improves access for folks who may have challenges getting to and navigating a grocery store.
 SNAP, or the Supplemental Nutrition Assistance Program, is the largest, most widely used food assistance benefit program.
-Funds are provided to users via an Electronic Benefit Transfer (EBT) card (often called the Bridge Card in Michigan) that can be used like a Debit card at many grocery stores and farmers markets.
+Funds are provided to users via an Electronic Benefit Transfer (EBT) card (often called the Bridge Card in Michigan) that can be used like a debit card at many grocery stores and farmers markets.
 These benefits can be used online at large retailers, like Walmart, Meijer, Amazon, and Aldi, but typically not at smaller businesses in Michigan.

-The Fresh Food Connections program seeks to increase fresh food access by connecting SNAP eligible communities to farms and farmers markets offering online ordering.
-Through collaboration with the Michigan Department of Health & Human Services (MDHHS), Taste the Local Difference is supporting the foundation of online SNAP sales at Michigan farms and farmers markets.
 This program began in 2021 with 6 participating locations in Washtenaw and Wayne Counties.
-Each location was provided technical support to implement strategies to offer flexible payment options or to accept SNAP online for their business.
+Each location was provided with technical support to implement strategies to offer flexible payment options or to accept SNAP online for their business.
 Sites adapted their offerings to meet the needs of their customers.

 “Supporting food assistance programs has always been a core value of our farmers markets,” Dayna Popkey, Program Director at Growing Hope and Ypsilanti Farmers Market Manager.
 “When we started the Ypsi Area Online Market in 2020, making sure customers using SNAP/EBT were able to access the online platform was a top priority.
-Fresh Food Connections has provided funding and resources that make it easier for us to reach customers using food assistance and provide them with convenient access to fresh, local foods. “
+Fresh Food Connections has provided funding and resources that make it easier for us to reach customers using food assistance and provide them with convenient access to fresh, local foods.”

 Participating Sites: